Angelica, a towering shrub with showy white flowers, is used to flavor your martini and for a wide variety of health issues.

 Research is still ongoing on it anticancer and antioxidant potentials.

 There are many popular uses of this herb, let us take a look at them.

 - Angelica root can be eaten raw for indigestion, taken as a tincture, or brewed into a tea, much like ginger root.

-- A tincture made from the root can also be used for treating disorders.
+- A tincture made from the root can also be used for treating respiratory disorders.

-- The leaves can be made into a tea or tincture for menstrual issues, flatulence. or
+- The leaves can be made into a tea or tincture for menstrual issues, bronchitis or flatulence.

-- This herb is also made into a traditional candy, using the young .
+- This herb is also made into a traditional candy, using the young stems.

-Since Angelica does affect menstrual issues, breastfeeding should avoid taking it, as it may cause or with your .
-Angelica can be toxic in large doses and may cause photosensitivity, so pay attention to how your reacts before making it a normal part of your health regimen.
+Since Angelica does affect menstrual issues, women who are pregnant or breastfeeding should avoid taking it, as it may cause bleeding or complications with your pregnancy.
+Angelica can be toxic in large doses and may cause photosensitivity, so pay attention to how your body reacts before making it a normal part of your health regimen.